jfrog/log-analytics-datadog/README.md

 2. If the version and process are listed successfully, build the intended docker image for Datadog using the docker file.
 You can download [this Dockerfile]https://raw.githubusercontent.com/jfrog/log-analytics-datadog/master/docker-build/Dockerfile to any directory that has write permissions.

-3. Download the `Dockerenvfile.txt` file needed to run `Jfrog/FluentD` Docker Images for Datadog.
-You can download [this Dockerenvfile.txt]https://raw.githubusercontent.com/jfrog/log-analytics-datadog/master/docker-build/Dockerenvfile.txt to the directory where the docker file was downloaded.
+3. Download the `docker.env` file needed to run `Jfrog/FluentD` Docker Images for Datadog.
+You can download [this docker.env]https://raw.githubusercontent.com/jfrog/log-analytics-datadog/master/docker-build/docker.env to the directory where the docker file was downloaded.

 4. Execute the following command to build the docker image: `docker build --build-arg SOURCE="JFRT" --build-arg TARGET="DATADOG" -t <image_name>`.
 For example: